 - We have a treatment plant on the Domaine for all waste water which renders it clean enough to be returned to the environment.

-- In terms of energy use, the boiler for the main house runs on wood pellets.
+- In terms of energy use, the boiler for the main house and two of our gîte runs on wood pellets.

-- Les Marroniers has a heat pump and the main house and gites all have solar hot water heaters which provide all hot water needs for about eight months a year.
+- The main house and gîtes all have solar hot water heaters which provide all hot water needs for about eight months a year.

 - The roof of the winery is also covered in photovoltaic panels which mean that the Domaine is a net generator of electricity.